AbdullahSangha/Kaggle/README.md

-# Kaggle
+# Kaggle Work Repository
-Push from Kaggle to GitHub
+I am going to push directly from kaggle to Github.